anas1IA-art/learn-recsys/README.md

 ## Usage
 To train model in sections 3, 4, 6, 7, 9, 10, simply run `python corresponding_script.py`.
 Some hyperparameters like batch size, embedding dimension, etc. can be modified by arguments.

-To check the training progress, run `tensorboard --logdir lightning_logs`
+To check the training progress, run `tensorboard --logdir lightning_logs

+## scripting all previous models like a form of library`